 What happens if you stop cutting your hair?
 Does it just grow on and on, longer and longer, until you can sit on it?
 Does it simply stop growing at some point or start wearing off at the ends?
 The answers may surprise you.

 VEGAMOUR asked the experts what happens if you just stop getting your hair cut.
-Plus, find out what products you should use to get thicker, stronger and longer locks.
+Plus, find out what products you should use to support thicker, fuller looking locks.

 How Often Should You Really Cut Your Hair?

 There's no magic number for how often you should get a hair trim.
 In fact, it has a lot to do with the type of hair you have.
 Most stylists recommend anywhere from six to eight weeks for trimming off the ends.
 You can opt to trim less than 1/4 inch regularly off the hair less frequently to allow the hair to grow longer, or you can cut 1/2 inch to an inch every month or so to maintain the current hairstyle.

 Frequency of Haircuts Per Hair Length or Type

 To narrow down how often you should be getting your hair cut depends, here are some guidelines to give you an idea.